OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media.Azure/README.md

       "BasePath": "some/base/path",
       // Access permissions for Azure Blob Storage.
 Valid options: Off, Container, Blob.
 Defaults to Blob.
       "PublicAccessType": "Blob",
-      // The path in the wwwroot folder containing the Azure Media Blob asset cache, auto prefixed by tenant.
+      // The path in the wwwroot folder containing the Azure Media Blob asset cache.
+      // The tenants name will be appended to this folder path.
       "AssetsCachePath": "ab-media"
     },